 www.calacademy.org

 Having grown up in the Bay Area, I was a bit embarrassed to admit I had never been to the California Academy of Sciences in San Francisco.
 My teens were begging me to go, so we did.
-Wow, what an awesome field trip full of discoveries!
+Wow, what a plethora of awesome discoveries!
 The biggest surprise: a huge underground aquarium with a touch-tank tidepool.
 We could have spent three hours in the aquarium alone, but there were so many other exhibits to explore.
 Even more impressive is the four-story rainforest featuring free-flying birds, butterflies and exotic reptiles.
 It is amazing.
 Other highlights include planetarium shows, the natural history museum, a living roof and the earthquake exhibit.
 Experience San Francisco’s two biggest quakes with a visit to The Shake House.

 Families with young scientists-in-training should visit the Early Explorers Cove, a learning play space with activities designed for children ages 5 and under.